-All of us have to collaborate with others at some level in order to do our jobs, so learning how to work effectively with others is an essential part of improving your own effectiveness at work.
+We all have to collaborate with others at some level to do our jobs, so learning how to work effectively with others is an essential part of improving your effectiveness at work.
 One of the best ways to avoid unnecessary rework and wasted time is to and miscommunications.
 Get it right the first time, and you’ll save yourself a ton of time and mental energy revising and redoing tasks.

 Find ways to do more of the work you enjoy

-When you're interested in, challenged by, and good at the work you do, .
+When you're interested in, challenged by, and good at your work, .
 Consider which aspects of your job you look forward to, which skills you get the most praise for, and which types of projects your colleagues ask you for help with.

 While not everything you do at work can be a passion project, with a little creativity, even tedious tasks can be fun or challenging.
 The next time you have to generate a timesheet or expense report, time yourself and see if you can beat your personal high score.
 Do your best to , or push yourself to try something you haven't before.